Shelley Jacobson – Chief Executive Officer

 Albert Lea, MN 56007

 Mary Weaver – Director of Prevention Initiatives – Northern MN

-Mary Weaver joined MCCC in May of 2007.
-As the Director of Prevention Initiatives for Northwest Minnesota, she supports communities and partners throughout the region in child abuse prevention initiatives.
+As the Director of Prevention Initiatives for North Minnesota, Mary supports communities and partners throughout the region in child abuse prevention initiatives.
 Mary collaborates with partners to establish Circle of Parents support groups, sharing information on Adverse Childhood Experiences, and educating professionals and caregivers to prevent trauma and build resilience.
 Mary is also on the Board of Social Work for the State of Minnesota, through an appointment by the Governor.

 Mary has a Bachelor of Science degree in Human Services Management.
 As an adoptee, an adoptive mother, and former foster parent, she is a strong advocate for working with families who have been touched by the child protection system and passionate about helping to strengthen those connections in a positive, impactful manner.
 Mary has previously worked for other nonprofits with a family focus, as well as in marketing and communications.

 Lisa Deputie – Director of Prevention Initiatives – Metro Area